 Introduced in 2015, Telegram Bots are third-party chat apps made with the Telegram Bot API.
 Telegram bots are essentially automated Telegram accounts you can chat with or add as friends to your chats, groups or channels.

 Users can create bots that act to play music, send emails, organize tasks, schedule reminders, or even as a digital storefront.
-There are plenty of bots out there to fulfill almost every need you can think of.
+There are plenty of bots out there to fulfil almost every need you can think of.
 One common question is, are Telegram Bots safe?

 Are Telegram Bots safe?